msdundar/msdundar.github.io/content/posts/a-primitive-hashing-function-in-go/index.md

 ---
 title: "A Primitive Hashing Function in Go"
-description: "A primitive hashing function written in Go to demonstrate concepts such as a XOR machine."
+description: "A primitive hashing function written in Go to demonstrate concepts such as an XOR machine."
 date: 2022-01-23T18:30:19+02:00
 categories:
 - tech